 Along with dirt and stains, odors can also accumulate in seat covers over time.
 To freshen up smelly seat covers try these handy tips:

-• Open windows!
-Air circulation while driving helps dissipate odors from seats and carpet.
+- Open windows!
+Air circulation while driving helps dissipate odors from seats and carpets.

 Seat Cover Maintenance Tips

-Proper maintenance between washes helps keep seat covers cleaner longer:
+Proper maintenance between washes helps keep seat covers cleaner for longer:

 Simple habits like these extend the life of your seat covers and make washing less frequent and easier.